AbdelrahmanGamal02/Linux_Red_Hat_Administration/README.md

 # Linux Red Hat Administration Diploma

-This repository documents my journey and key learnings during the completion of the **Linux Red Hat Administration Diploma**.
+This repository documents my journey and key learnings during the completion of the **Linux Red Hat Administration Diploma** with NTI.
 The program included both **technical training** and **soft skills development**, providing a strong foundation for working in Linux system administration, DevOps, and automation roles.

 ---